Zelin-Wu/Zelin-Wu.github.io/_posts/2024-08-09-Enable-Google-Search-Results-for-Static-github-pages.md

 ![img](https://zelin-wu.github.io/images/posts/google-search-enable/google-search-verify-ownship.png)

-* Follow the instructions, download the file, and then upload to your root of the GitHub repository.
+* Follow the instructions, download the file, and then upload it to your root of the GitHub repository.
 * Wait for a minute and have a cup of tea.
 * Click the "VERIFY" button and then you are done.